ngobjects/ng-website/src/main/resources/app-resources/pages/templating.md

 * **SomeConstant**\
 Bindings whose value does not start with a ```$``` are constants.
 Constant values can be a ```String```, ```Integer``` or a ```Double```.\
 There is an exception from this rule though; if you want to pass a ```boolean``` constant, you use the values ```$true``` and  ```$false```.

-#### Acknowledgements and thanks

-The template parser in ng-objects is ripped off from the Woognl template parser in [Project Wonder](https://github.com/wocommunity/wonder), although without the "ognl"-part.
-Awesome work mostly created by Mike Schrag and maintained and improved by the WOCommunity.
-Lots of thanks to him and all the others!